App terms and conditions

 - We’re prevented from providing any service in part or in full because of something a third party does

 - A control applied to your Barclays debit card does not prevent a properly authorised payment, in the circumstances explained to you before you applied the control.
 For example, if you apply the Remote Purchase control then recurring transactions (such as subscriptions), instalments, refunds and in-store transactions will not be stopped, nor will transactions where a merchant incorrectly categorises a transaction or where the terminal does not dial out for authorisation (eg tickets on a train) – for further details see https://www.barclays.co.uk/current-accounts/debit-cards/card-management/ and the 'Cards' option under the 'Quick Links' menu on the homepage within the app

 - You do not update the app when prompted.

-Please note you can only register for Paym with one account.
-If you’ve already registered an account from another bank or building society, you’ll need to de-register before you can register with your Barclays account.
+You can only register for Paym with one account so if you’ve already registered an account from another bank or building society, you’ll need to de-register before you can register with your Barclays account.

 - Payment limits apply – you can check these on our website (or in the app)

 - By selecting a contact within the app, you consent to us accessing your address book on your device